 Boosting Search Rank with Local Citations

 Citations are essentially any mention of your business online, whether they include a link or not.
-Obviously though, links are always going to be sought after.
+Though, links are always going to be preferred.

 Acquiring local citations and links strengthen your specific authority in the area.